-To use this formula, each term is evaluated at the Reynolds number of interest, irrespective of whether the flow at that point is laminar or turbulent.
-The laminar Nusselt number can be calculated with eqn.
+In eqn.
+(6.117), the laminar Nusselt number is calculated with eqn.
 (6.58) if the wall temperature is uniform or eqn.
 (6.71) if the wall heat flux is uniform.
+The transitional Nusselt number is calculated with eqn.
+(6.114b).
 The turbulent Nusselt number may be evaluated using eqn.
 (6.111) or an appropriate power law.
-And the values of c and $Re_l$ must be estimated or be fit to the set of data being considered.
+All three terms should be used at each Reynolds number because the exponents in the formula diminish the influence of each term outside its proper region.

 How well does eqn.
-(6.122) fit the transitional data in Fig. 6.19?
+(6.117) fit the transitional data in Fig. 6.21?